 Let’s not leave leadership out in the cold…it’s a skill we all need.

-However traditionally a number of skills that are relevant to doctors of all specialties have not been prominent in curricula and are often left to a two-day course in the last year of training.
-Medical management, clinical leadership, understanding health policy all come into this, often poorly learnt and delivered, facet of medical training.
+However, traditionally a number of skills that are relevant to doctors of all specialties have not been prominent in curricula and are often left to a two-day course in the last year of training.
+Medical management, clinical leadership, understanding health policy all come into this, often poorly learned and delivered, facet of medical training.
 There are a number of reasons for this:

 Concepts of leadership conjure up images of Winston Churchill and a sense you can only be a medical leader if you model yourself on Lord Darzi.
 This is completely incorrect – leadership is a shared responsibility, which everyone can contribute to.
 Running a ward round, leading an arrest, planning a rota devoid of middle grades are all facets of leadership and management that paediatric trainees face every day and yet insufficient time is spent exploring these areas, particularly by consultant trainers.

 It’s just a fad

 Leadership and Management appear to be buzzwords attached to any document in order to increase its impact.
 In the same way that everything needed to be “evidence-based” a decade ago, there is a sense that these terms are just tag-ons for CVs or portfolios and convey very little practical benefit.
 Well, evidence-based medicine is here to stay and pervades all aspects of our practice.
 In the same way, it is likely, although the process is moving more slowly, that these attributes will become fundamental parts of training.
 The current president of the RCPCH in the United Kingdom, Dr. Hilary Cass, is a passionate advocate of trainees becoming more integrated and involved in the delivery of paediatric care (and not just seeing patients!).
 And the recent Keogh report into fourteen failing, struggling trusts identifies that junior doctors are a key part of effecting change.

 Someone else will do it